simonedavico/payment-authorization-flow/README.md

 It is provided as example to [this series of blog posts](https://medium.com/welld-tech/untangle-complex-flows-in-your-react-native-app-with-xstate-1b11d0b8a91f).

+N.B: **this is not production ready!** It is just meant as an example of how to integrate XState and React Native/React Navigation;

 # Project Structure

 The project is an Expo Managed project initialised with the Expo CLI.